ibrahimelseginy/Islami/README.md

 ## Credits 🙌

-This project was made possible thanks to the amazing contributions of developers like you, as well as the following technologies:

 - Flutter: A powerful framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: The programming language used to build Flutter apps.

-Thank you for checking out our Flutter Islami App Project!
+Thank you for checking out our Flutter Islami App Project ...!
 We hope you enjoy using it as much as we enjoyed building it.

 Happy coding! 🎉

 ---
 May Islami App be a source of guidance and blessings for users. **JazakAllahu Khairan!** 🌟